Liquidsoap

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

-They serve adjacent needs but don't currently overlap on shipped themes.
-Appwrite is currently shipping more aggressively (velocity 10.0 vs 5.0), with 2 editorial sparks in the last 30 days against 0.
+Both compete on the same themes — mcp — within DevOps.
+Appwrite is currently shipping more aggressively (velocity 10.0 vs 3.8), with 0 editorial sparks in the last 30 days against 1.
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Top Appwrite alternatives in DevOps are ranked by recent ship velocity.
 Browse the "Appwrite alternatives" section above for the current picks, or visit /alternatives/appwrite for the full list with editorial commentary on each.